sysgears/apollo-universal-starter-kit/README.md

 After the installation if you run the server, simulator should start on it's own and open the app in Expo.
 To bring up the developer menu press ⌘+D.

+Note: If iOS simulator fail to start expo client or the app: Try to reset the simulator in `Hardware -> Erase all content and settings` and restart the application.

 ## Support

 ### Community support